 Fun facts you might not know about Christmas trees

 There are many answers to this seemingly easy question.
 From the adaptation of pagan rituals of winter solstice to hanging your Christmas tree upside down as a symbol of the Holy Trinity to Martin Luther being the first to bring a “Christmas” tree into the house.
 Whichever account you believe and despite the controversies surrounding it, the Christmas tree is here to stay.
 Interestingly most stories do include the fact that the tree must be a fir tree of some variety and that the tree itself is a symbol of new life.
+To learn more, see why christmas trees have ornaments.

 Which state produces the most Christmas trees each year?